itkyawkyawnaing/aws-cloudformation-vpc-peering/README.md

 - [vpc2-security-group](./vpc2-security-group.yaml)
 - [vpc2-instance](./vpc2-instance.yaml)

-> Suggect to create a project folder and run the following command in that directory.
+> Suggest to create a project folder and run the following command in that directory.

 ### i) Create VPC2 with AWS CloudFormation template "vpc2.yaml"